 Reverse repurchase agreements are accounted for as collateralized financing and carried at their contracted value, which approximates fair value.
 The Company's policy is to obtain possession of the collateral and to monitor the value daily.
 The Company's reverse repurchase agreements generally have a maturity of one day.
-At December 31, 2023, the Company had \$1,778,004,000, in reverse repurchase agreements collateralized by \$1,875,000,000 of U.S. government securities included in the funds segregated for customers on consolidated statement of financial condition.
+At December 31, 2024, the Company had \$2,185,226,000, in reverse repurchase agreements collateralized by \$2,253,000,000 of U.S. government securities included in the funds segregated for customers on consolidated statement of financial condition.
+Interest income and expense is recorded on an accrual basis.